cody-bui/Echo-v2/Document/Echo v2 plan.md

 \
 *`echo core structure:`*
-- *beat object class:* running based on entity component system
+- running on `entity component system` (as the name suggest, they'll be the three main elements of the engine):
+	- entity: a set of components that forms a logical game element
+	- component: a set of functionalities or data that the program uses
+	- system: pretty much everything combined, handling logic functionalities and rendering functionalities

+- components: a small set of functionalities or data that the program uses
-- game components:
+- possible components:
 	- `transform:` position on the display
 	- `motion:` movement pattern, acceleration, velocity...
 	- `sprite:` appearance on the display